-The history group records periodic statistical samples from a network and stores them for later retrieval.
-This group currently consists of the historyControlTable and the etherHistoryTable.
-In future versions of the MIB, this group may contain tables for other media types including Token Ring and FDDI.
+The ethernet history group records periodic statistical samples from an ethernet network and stores them for later retrieval.
+This group consists of the etherHistoryTable.
+In the future, other groups will be defined for other media types including Token Ring and FDDI.

-4.3.3.
+2.3.4.
 The Alarm Group